nabeelaqeel/SEM4/Network Security - WIC2002/Final.md

 # SDN
 - File : `ENSA_Module_13.pdf`

+- `Software-Defined Networking (SDN`) :
+	- an approach to networking that uses software-based controllers or application programming interfaces (APIs) to communicate with underlying hardware infrastructure and direct traffic on a network.
-`Software-Defined Networking (SDN`) - A network architecture that virtualizes the network, offering a new approach to network administration and management that seeks to simplify and streamline the administration process.
+	- A network architecture that virtualizes the network, offering a new approach to network administration and management that seeks to simplify and streamline the administration process.
+		- Increased control with greater speed and flexibility
+		- Customizable network infrastructure
+		- Robust security

 • `Control plane` - This is typically regarded as the brains of a device.
 It is used to make forwarding decisions.
 The control plane contains Layer 2 and Layer 3 route forwarding